Berk000x/simple-cs2-esp/README.md

 How to update the offsets:

-Go to this [UnknownCheats thread](https://www.unknowncheats.me/forum/counter-strike-2-releases/600259-cs2-external-esp.html) and find the latest offsets posted by the community
-Or go to the [cs2-dumper](https://github.com/a2x/cs2-dumper) repository and find the latest offsets.
+Go to this [UnknownCheats thread](https://www.unknowncheats.me/forum/counter-strike-2-releases/600259-cs2-external-esp.html) and find the latest offsets posted by the community or go to the [cs2-dumper](https://github.com/a2x/cs2-dumper) repository and find the latest offsets.

 ---